-As rent is the Associations main source of income, the decision to increase rents for 2023/24 was an incredibly difficult process for the Association.
-The Association held a special meeting of the Management Committee in conjunction with our financial consultants, FMD, which was also open to all staff.
+As rent is the Association's main source of income, the decision to increase rents for 2023/24 and 2024/25 was an incredibly difficult process for the Association.
+The Association held special meetings of the Management Committee in conjunction with our financial consultants, FMD, which was also open to all staff.
 We also carried out a more detailed rent consultation, with more information and opportunities to contribute than in previous years.

-The decision to increase rents by 5% represented the lowest amount that the Association could increase rents while still maintaining the ability to carry out the planned maintenance programme and remain financially viable in the long term and, as inflation at September CPI was 10.1%, was 5.1% below what our CPI only increases in our usual business planning practices would dictate.
+The decision to increase rents by 5% in 2023/24 and 4.6% in 2024/25 represented the lowest amounts that the Association could increase rents while still maintaining the ability to carry out the planned maintenance programme and remain financially viable in the long term and, as inflation at September CPI was 10.1%, was 5.1% below what our CPI only increases in our usual business planning practices would dictate in 2023/24 and 2.1% below what it would dictate in 2024/25.

 As part of the rent consultations this year we sent a comprehensive pack and held evenings sessions in the office to given tenants ample opportunities to engage with us.
 We received a record number of responses for this consultation.
-This approach received an 85% favourable response from tenants completing the survey.
+Both years, this approach received an 85% favourable response from tenants completing the survey based on a turnout of 32%.